mingleton-labs/mc-readme/README.md

 - **Multiplayer sleep** - 50% of the overworld's population needs to sleep to skip the night
 - **More mob heads** - Mobs have a chance of dropping their head upon death
 - **Silence mobs** - Naming a mob "silence me" will cause it to no longer make noise
+- **Cauldron concrete** - Dropping concrete powder into a cauldron of water will turn it into hardened concrete
 - **Name colours** - Set your name to a different colour in chat
 - **Kill empty boats** - [admin only] - Helps us remove empty boats
 - **Unlock all recipes** - Instantly unlocks all crafting recipes upon first joining the server